What is the LGBT+ Forum?

 How is it run?

 UCLU LGBT+ has one elected officer, who is voted for by all LGBT+ UCL students on an annual basis.
-The officer for the 2014/2015 academic year is Tom Robinson.
-The officer works with a committee of 12 elected students, each responsible for a different part of the Forum’s activities or for representing a different group of LGBT+ students.
 All decisions are made democratically, and any LGBT+ student is invited to suggest and plan events or to give input on the direction of the Forum.

 How can I get involved?